stamparm/maltrail/HANDOVER.md

 * Do not moralise about how security reports are handled.
 * Do not waste the maintainer's time: run the gates your change touches, not all of them; iterate on one environment, not five.
 If something is going to take 20 minutes, say so before starting it.
+* **Never sit and poll.** No `gh run watch`, no `sleep` loops waiting on CI, no re-running locally what CI already ran on that commit.
+Start the slow thing, do the next piece of work, and if only background verification is left, say it is still running and stop.
+Waiting is not progress — a release turn was burned on exactly this. `tests/install/run.sh` across all five distributions takes 20+ minutes on a cold cache (openSUSE is the slow one) and the `installer` CI job already covers it; the useful local check on a published binary is checksum + `objdump -T | grep GLIBC`
+  + `--version`, which takes seconds.